SkafteNicki/dtu_mlops/s3_reproducibility/README.md

     The learning objectives of this session are:

     * To understand the importance of reproducibility in computer science
-    * To be able to use `docker` to create a reproducible containers
+    * To be able to use `docker` to create a reproducible containers, including how to build them from scratch
     * Understand different ways of configuring your code and how to use `hydra` to integrate with config files